Westinghouse Electric & Asbestos Exposure

 As a result of the case, Merwitz’s family was awarded $7.25 million in damages, with Westinghouse and six other companies mentioned in the lawsuit held liable.

-Among the companies sued by Sylvestre, CBS, as the owner of Westinghouse, was included.
-Ultimately, Sylvestre and his wife were awarded a total of $7.75 million in damages.
+CBS, the owner of Westinghouse, was included in the companies sued by Sylvestre.
+Ultimately, Sylvestre and his wife were awarded $7.75 million in damages.

-Westinghouse’s business activities were primarily focused on electricity infrastructure and products.
-Their product range was diverse, and many of the products were made to withstand high temperatures.
+Westinghouse primarily focused on electricity infrastructure and products, offering a diverse range of items, many of which were designed to withstand high temperatures.

-Asbestos was utilized for its heat-resistant properties, but unfortunately, the toxic fibers can make their way into the lungs.
-This can lead to complications and diseases like mesothelioma.
+Asbestos was used for its heat-resistant properties, but unfortunately, the toxic fibers can infiltrate the linings of the lungs and other organs, leading to severe health issues like mesothelioma.

-Westinghouse Electric employees in any of the following occupations (or workers at other companies which used Westinghouse products – such as veterans working in the Navy) may have been at risk of asbestos exposure:
+Westinghouse Electric employees in any of the following occupations (or workers at other companies that used Westinghouse products, such as veterans working in the Navy) may have been at risk of asbestos exposure:

 - Electricians